Eastwick, Philadelphia

 Eastwick is a neighborhood in the Southwest section of Philadelphia, Pennsylvania, United States.
-It is the southwesternmost neighborhood in the city, bordering Philadelphia International Airport and the city line with Delaware County, Pennsylvania at Cobbs Creek and Darby Creek.
+It is the southwesternmost neighborhood in the city, bordering Philadelphia International Airport and the city line with Delaware County at Cobbs Creek and Darby Creek.
 The Elmwood Park neighborhood borders it to the northeast.
+It includes the Clearview neighborhood.

 History

-The neighborhood is named for Andrew M. Eastwick.
+The neighborhood is named for Andrew M. Eastwick, an engineer and patron of Bartram's Garden.
 It was largely rural until the 1920s when swampy land was dredged to create room for an airport and other large-scale uses within the city limits.
 Much of the original housing built before the 1950s lacked sewer service and other urban conveniences.
 Residents referred to the neighborhood as "The Meadows."

 Residents enjoyed the ability to have a rural lifestyle within city limits; nearby creeks provided recreation in the form of swimming, bathing, and fishing.
 An extensive crabbing home industry was based in The Meadows.

 Homes ranged from traditional single-family residences with lawns and gardens to traditional Philadelphia-style row houses; sometimes, these two housing styles appeared on the same block.
 Brick was the predominant material used in construction.
 Homes were built from the early 19th century until the Second World War caused a shortage of material for new construction.

 The city of Philadelphia, which had been under Republican control in the 1940s, shifted in the 1950s toward reform Democrats, whose policies included community redevelopment.
 At the same time, city planners began to eye Eastwick as a place to relocate low-income black populations being displaced by development projects in North and West Philadelphia.
 Yet although planners described Eastwick as "open land," it actually constituted an integrated community of some 19,000, the majority of whom owned their homes.
 Unsurprisingly, the plan faced opposition.

 But it nevertheless went forward.
 In 1958, Eastwick was declared the largest urban renewal project in the country, with the Korman Company making plans to replace the allegedly "poorly maintained and blighted homes" with newer, suburban-style construction in the 1960s and 70s.
 As Guian A. McKee writes in his study of Eastwick, the new development came at the expense of the existing community.
 It thus produced a "tragic irony," seeing as its realization required "the destruction of the area's unique existing community," which was one of the few integrated neighborhoods in Philadelphia at the time.